Lxca128/lxca128/README.md

 ## 🛠️ Tech Stack
 - **Languages**: Java, PHP, JavaScript, HTML, CSS
-- **Frameworks**: Laravel
+- **Frameworks**: Laravel, Filament
 - **Tools & Platforms**: PHPStorm, IntelliJ, GitHub, ZAP-Hosting, Discord & more

 ## 📈 Current Projects
-- 🏗️ Developing an innovative public Minecraft PvE server.
+- 🏗️ Developing a web app to centrally manage bugs, feedback, and ideas from the community.
+- 🏗️ Developing the Minecraft plugin "SlimeRanks," which allows the creation of custom ranks that are displayed in the tab, chat, and above the name.

 ## 📫 Let's Connect!
 - 🦋 [Bluesky](https://bsky.app/profile/lxca.de)